 June 27, 2018

-As we enter the final foaling months of 2018, it is the perfect time to turn our attention towards preparation for Inspection Season.
+As we enter the final foaling months of the year, it is the perfect time to turn our attention towards preparation for Inspection Season.
 For Sporthorse breeders across the United States, mare, foal and stallion inspections serve as pivotal moments for the horses within their breeding programs.
 Here are a few thoughts on properly planning out your Inspection Day.

 Preparing Quarter Horses for the Sale Ring